Rochester International Airport: Future

 In March 2019, plans for construction of an additional gate and jet bridge were announced.
 The proposal for the addition came after a large increase in passengers the previous year and congestion.
 In July 2019, the Rochester Airport Commission began accepting bids for the jet bridge project.
 The commission also discussed repaving parts of runway 02/20 as well as additional dining and shopping options in the terminal.
 At the end of July 2019, the airport received $3.3 million in federal grants to improvements, including the jet bridge project and runway reconstruction.

 In February 2020, the airport was awarded $750,000 by the United States Department of Transportation for attracting new service, with the federal grant's stated purpose being "revenue guarantee and marketing program to attract new service to Denver on United Airlines."
 Airport directors noted that the grant does not guarantee the new destination yet and also does not exclude possible other destinations.
+In August 2022, the airport was awarded another $850,000 in a federal airport grant.
+This new grant is allowing for potential flights to Dallas on American Airlines.

 Airlines and destinations

 Airport directors are trying to get more service into Rochester.
-The directors have recently contacted the current providers, American and Delta, about adding more destinations, and have also contacted United and Frontier, to bring new nonstop destinations.
+The directors have contacted two of the airline providers, American and Delta, about adding more destinations, and have also contacted United and Frontier, to bring new nonstop destinations.
 On February 26, 2017, United announced it was adding three daily flights to Chicago–O'Hare beginning June 8.
 The new flight was to compete with existing service from American Airlines.
 United later added service to Denver however these services proved unsuccessful in the wake of the COVID-19 pandemic and were discontinued in late 2021 as United exited the Rochester market entirely.

 In August 2012, just days after Allegiant Air announced flights between Rochester and Phoenix (Allegiant Air has since dropped its Rochester service altogether), the United States Department of Transportation gave the airport $500,000 and the city of Rochester gave the airport $250,000 to help recruit more airlines and non-stop destinations.

 On May 31, 2018, Elite Airways announced that they would be launching service direct to Phoenix, Arizona, and St. Augustine, Florida, starting in July 2018.
 This service was to allow Mayo Clinic staff, patients, and families to easily move back and forth between Mayo's headquarters in Rochester and its other main facilities in the Phoenix and Jacksonville metropolitan areas.
 They ended the service on August 22, 2018, citing low bookings.